ai / mcp

 Docs tool

 One tool we like is docs.
 It has no database queries; just a hash of topic names to markdown strings that describe how the app works.
+Calling it with no topic returns an index of all available topics so Claude can discover what documentation exists before fetching one.

 Claude calls docs when it needs to understand the domain before answering a question.
 A lightweight way to embed institutional knowledge into the LLM without fine-tuning or RAG.